+2.1.
+Role: The Head Physiotherapist is a physiotherapist, or other practitioner approved by the Rugby AU Chief Medical Officer and is responsible for the day to day management of all physiotherapy and related therapies for Players within the PRB.
+The Head Physiotherapist is to be engaged by the PRB on a full-time basis.

+2.2.
+Minimum responsibilities:
-- 2.1.
-Role: The Head Physiotherapist is a physiotherapist, or other practitioner approved by the Rugby AU Chief Medical Officer, and is responsible for the day to day management of all physiotherapy and related therapies for Players within the PRB. - 2.2.
-Minimum qualifications: Immediately prior to their appointment as Head Physiotherapist, the person proposed to be Head Physiotherapist has achieved the following qualifications and experience (unless the Rugby AU Chief Medical Officer has approved a non-physiotherapist practitioner for this role): - 2.2.1. university qualified in Applied Science in Physiotherapy or equivalent; - 2.2.2. current registration with the Australian Health Practitioner Regulation Agency; and - 2.2.3. completion of the World Rugby pitch-side education level 2 course;

-and for the purposes of 2014, Article 2.2.3 of this Schedule 2 will be satisfied by the achievement of the following qualifications and experience:
+- 2.2.1. oversee and manage Physiotherapy team; - 2.2.2. provide best practice Physiotherapy through the Super Rugby franchise including rehab planning and implementation of programs to injures and rehab players; - 2.2.3. oversee and manage the appropriate physiotherapy and medical equipment; - 2.2.4. maintain all professional registration requirements including appropriate CPD; - 2.2.5. maintain a robust and proactive team relationship with all members of the High Performance Team; - 2.2.6. communicate and collaborate with Rugby AU staff in relation to the Wallabies Managed Player Group, and other National Squad (e.g. Australia 7s and Junior Wallabies) players; and - 2.2.7. excel at communication pathways for all internal stakeholders. - 2.3.
+Minimum qualifications: Immediately prior to their appointment as Head Physiotherapist, the person proposed to be Head Physiotherapist has achieved the following qualifications and experience (unless the Rugby AU Chief Medical Officer has approved a non-physiotherapist practitioner for this role): - 2.3.1. university qualified in Applied Science in Physiotherapy or equivalent; - 2.3.2. current registration with the Australian Health Practitioner Regulation Agency; and - 2.3.3. current World Rugby or Rugby AU level 2 or level 3 immediate care accreditation, and for the purposes of Article 2.3.3 of this Schedule 2 will require the successful completion of the following online education modules:

-- 2.2.4. current CPR and First Aid certificate; and - 2.2.5. head and spinal injury assessment skills. - 2.3.
-Recommended qualifications: Rugby AU recommends that the person appointed as the Head Physiotherapist has achieved the following qualifications and experience: - 2.3.1. postgraduate qualifications in sports physiotherapy, manipulative therapy, or exercise rehabilitation or hold the title of 'APA Sports Physiotherapist'; - 2.3.2.
-5 years postgraduate physiotherapy experience; - 2.3.3. practising experience in elite level or professional sport; - 2.3.4. completed the World Rugby/Rugby AU level 2 or level 3 pitch-side education course; and - 2.3.5. completed any other education requirements as determined by Rugby AU. - 2.4.
+- 2.3.4. the World Rugby Rugby Ready module; - 2.3.5. the World Rugby First Aid in Rugby module; - 2.3.6. the World Rugby Advanced Immediate Care in Rugby or Immediate Care in Rugby module; - 2.3.7. the World Rugby Concussion Management (for doctors and healthcare professionals) module; - 2.3.8. the World Rugby Match Day Medical Staff module; - 2.3.9. the World Rugby Concussion Management for Elite Match Day Medical Staff module - 2.3.10. the World Rugby Keep Rugby Clean (anti-doping) module; - 2.3.11. the World Rugby Keep Rugby Fair module; - 2.3.12. the World Rugby Mindset A Mental Health Resource for Team Doctors module; and - 2.3.13. any other education requirements as determined by Rugby AU. - 2.4.
+Recommended qualifications: Rugby AU recommends that the person appointed as the Head Physiotherapist has achieved the following qualifications and experience: - 2.4.1. postgraduate qualifications in sports physiotherapy, manipulative therapy, or exercise rehabilitation or hold the title of 'APA Sports Physiotherapist'; - 2.4.2.
+5 years postgraduate physiotherapy experience; and - 2.4.3. practising experience in elite level or professional sport. - 2.5.
 Continual professional development: The Head Physiotherapist must actively engage in continual professional development.